 - Reducing maverick spending.
-An official process will help to identify spend that’s unaccounted for and allow you to make appropriate changes.
+An official process will help to identify maverick spend, or spend that’s unaccounted for, and allow you to make appropriate changes.

 - Consolidating purchases.
 Consolidating the demand for similar purchases not only simplifies bookkeeping but also might open the door for bulk discounts.

 - Cleaning up the supplier base.
 Not all vendors will give you a positive experience.
 Robust supplier relationship management can weed out less reliable vendors and ensure you receive a consistent consumer experience.

 - Deploying automation.
 Software solutions are largely replacing many of the manual aspects of procurement, reducing human error.
 Data collection is a benefit here, as finding savings opportunities and making informed decisions is easier when you have the right information.